We are interested in all aspects of light-matter interaction in condensed phase.

 We aim to bring together UK researchers from across the disciplines to discuss what's new in the time-resolved world across Physics, Chemistry, Biology, Engineering, and Medicine.

-Most of the talks will be from PhD students and postdocs with plenty of time allocated for a poster session if you'd like to bring a poster.
+Most of the talks will be from PhD students and postdocs with plenty of time allocated for poster sessions.

 Register to join us